LordAshes/TaleSpire-RuleSet5EPlugin/README.md

 		 comment.
 The link property can be used to link to additions rolls which are automatically processed.
 The link property for skills is typically used to display a comment for the public but display the roll results for the owner and/or GM.

+"healing" is a Roll object that determines how much the victim is healed.
+Uses hierarchy rolls like damage on attack rolls.
+          Healing rolls are always pubic and enumerate the different sources of damage and well as the total.

 "immunity" is a list of strings representing damage types from which the user takes no damage.
 When the damage type
            of an attack against the user matches an immunity (exactly) the damage is reduced to 0.